Some results on the generic vanishing of Koszul cohomology via deformation theory: Introduction.

-When $p=1$, under the assumption of theorem \ref{mainresult}, we could fully control these obstructions and show that the extra syzygies in $K_{r-p,0}(X_0,L_0;\omega_{X_0})$ does not deform to nearby fiber and therefore $K_{r-p,0}(X_t,L_t;\omega_{X_t})=0$.
-This means that $(MRC)^r_{g,d}$ implies $(MRC)^r_{g+1,d+1}$ and therefore theorem \ref{mainresult} holds.
-This is done in section $5$.
-In this section, we also apply theorem \ref{mainresult} to prove theorems \ref{bestresult} and \ref{theorem1.6}.

-Finally in section $6$, we consider higher syzygies for line bundles with $h^1=1$.
-It is not clear that all the extra syzygies in $K_{r-p,0}(X_0,L_0;\omega_{X_0})$ are obstructed in general (we do not expect them to be all obstructed anyway).
-Nevertheless, in some special range of $p$, we are able to prove some vanishing results as in theorem \ref{badresult}.
+The organization of this paper is as follows.
+In Section 2, we review some basic facts on Koszul cohomology of general curves.
+In Section 3, we study the Koszul cohomology of the central fiber $(X_0,L_0)$.
+We explicitly write down the generators of the \textquotedblleft extra\textquotedblright \ Koszul classes in $K_{r-p,0}(X_0,L_0;\omega_{X_0})\cong K_{p-1,2}(X_0,L_0)^{\lor}$.
+Section 4 contains a computation of the obstructions for these classes to deform and Section 5 gives a sufficient condition for the obstruction classes to be linearly independent and a proof of Theorem \ref{generalcase}.
+In Section 6, we focus on $p=1$ case, we prove Theorem \ref{mainresult} and Corollaries \ref{bestresult} and 1.8.
+Finally in Section $7$, we consider higher syzygies for line bundles with $h^1=1$.
+In some special range of $p$, we are able to prove some vanishing results as in Theorem \ref{badresult}.

 {\bf Acknowledgements.} This work is a continuation of my thesis project.
-I would like to thank my former advisor Herb Clemens for suggesting the problem and method and his constant support on this work.
+I would like to thank my thesis advisor Herb Clemens for suggesting the problem and method and his constant support on this work.
 I would also like to thank Aaron Bertram, Gavril Farkas and Joe Harris for generously sharing their ideas on this problem.
+Last but not the least, I thank the referee for the helpful comments and suggestions to improve the paper.